 We must also consider that in 2018 the migratory season happened with a prevalent stable high A.P. all over Europe and Mediterranea area ,contrary of the season 2019 when the Air Pressure was unstable and weather’s conditions very variable ,also in Liguria during the season.

-About the character of the size-flock during migration across Italy ( A ),specifically for 2019 a detailed analysis is reported in MSM 2020 (https://journal.ilcolombaccio.it/m-s-m-suivi-selectif-migration-etude-de-la-migration-post-nuptiale-2019-du-pigeon-ramier/, ) but we must underline again that a depth detailed analysis on a specific migration corridor crossing Central Italy (2018) has been reported as by https://journal.ilcolombaccio.it/flocking-preliminary-report-on-the-autumn-migration-2018-in-italy/ : big flocks arrive after the crossing of Adriatic sea ,the size of the flocks reduces itself over the continental Italy , and is growing up again in front of the flight over Tyrrenian sea .
+About the character of the size-flock during migration across Italy ( A ),specifically for 2019 a detailed analysis is reported in MSM 2020 (http://journal.ilcolombaccio.it/m-s-m-suivi-selectif-migration-etude-de-la-migration-post-nuptiale-2019-du-pigeon-ramier/, ) but we must underline again that a depth detailed analysis on a specific migration corridor crossing Central Italy (2018) has been reported as by http://journal.ilcolombaccio.it/flocking-preliminary-report-on-the-autumn-migration-2018-in-italy/ : big flocks arrive after the crossing of Adriatic sea ,the size of the flocks reduces itself over the continental Italy , and is growing up again in front of the flight over Tyrrenian sea .
 The same happens along the secod route from Liguria “East door” until Elba island along Tuscany coasts , ready to continue flying over the sea to Corse and Sardinia.
 Biggest flocks fly over the sea at higher flight’s height .

 The related analysis(77) of meteorological factors and relationships with migration phenology concerns all the area crossed by two main migration paths ,as by preliminary discussion in present “Introduction” and related maps and complex orography where the winds can channel and force the flocks at various height .